 RingCentral Office connects your team in more ways than one.
 Video conferencing?
 We can do that.
 Team messaging?
 Absolutely.
 And as far as having a robust phone messaging system, we have you covered.
 Basically, if you’re worried that communication with your team is going to suffer now that you’re making the switch over to remote work, put your mind at rest.

-RingCentral Office integrates with a variety of productivity and communication apps and is considered the world’s number one business communications platform.
+RingCentral MVP is a dream for hybrid collaboration.
+The platform integrates with a variety of productivity and communication apps and is considered the world’s number one business communications platform.
 Its user-friendly interface allows your team to stay connected via real-time video conferencing, makes sure you never miss important calls with call forwarding, and allows you to continue conversations via its messaging system regardless of time zones.

 And during the COVID-19 crisis, it’s more important than ever to stay connected.
 So, RingCentral is offering RingCentral Office for free for education, healthcare, news and media, nonprofit, and public sector organizations.
 Learn more here.